Richard and Sophia Copithorne

 This partnership lasted till about the turn of the century when Richard applied for his own brand which was CL Right-hip and CL Right-ribs for cattle and CL Left-hip for horses.

-use and also some snake fences which consisted of logs notched into one another in a zigzag fashion.
+During the early years, the fences were made of poles or rails nailed onto A-frames.
+I remember seeing some of these fences still in use and also some snake fences which consisted of logs notched into one another in a zigzag fashion.
 I have since marvelled at the amount of work it took to erect these fences.

 Both Richard and John were great sportsmen.
 There were apparently lots of ducks and pin-tailed grouse in the country.
 Some years there was water in every little slough and ducks in every puddle.
 They used muzzle-loading shotguns.
 If a long shot was required, more powder was used or as much as a man could stand up behind.